joshikhajan/CNN_Image_Classification/README.md

 The .pptx file contains further details about this implementation.

 The code is written in Python3 using machine learning and deep learning packages like scikit-learn and TensorFlow.
+Many machine learning techniques are also implemented in the .ipynb file including, Organizing and preprocessing data, creating a CNN model, Hyperparameter tuning with small dataset, Creating ensembles, Data augmentation, etc. Also, data visualization is done using matplotlib.